intellistream/SAGE-DB-Bench/README.md

 ### Build With Docker
 To build the project using Docker, simply use the provided Dockerfile located in the root directory.
 This ensures a consistent and reproducible environment for all dependencies and build steps.

-1. To initialize and update all submodules in the project, run:
+1. To initialize and update all submodules in the project, you can run:
 ```
 git submodule update --init --recursive
 ```